 Franklin High School is committed to keeping our building, grounds, streets, and neighborhood as clean as possible.
 FHS strictly forbids student littering.
 Littering is also a violation of City of Portland ordinances.
 Students must use garbage cans to dispose of all litter.
-Students who have been given community service may be placed on litter detail.
-Students caught littering will be addressed and possibly fined.
+Students who have been given community service as a result of littering may be required to assist in cleaning up litter.